eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-This Topic contains the high-level requirements (HLRs) relating to the (possible) revocation of PIDs, QEAAs, PuB-EAAs, non-qualified EEAs and WUAs by their providers.
+This Topic contains the high-level requirements (HLRs) relating to the (possible) revocation of PIDs, QEAAs, PuB-EAAs, non-qualified EAAs and WUAs by their providers.
 It also contains HLRs relating to the (possible) checking of the revocations status of a PID or attestation by a Relying Party.